cliffordru/mcp-meeting-agent/README.md

 # MCP Meeting Agent

-A meeting preparation agent that provides trivia, fun facts, and GitHub trending repositories to enhance your meetings.
+A meeting preparation agent that provides trivia, fun facts, and GitHub trending repositories to improve your meetings.
 Built with LangChain's modern agent framework for intelligent orchestration and tool-based interactions.

 ## Proof of Concept